Liam Brady: Club career

 Brady started his career at Arsenal, moving to London to join the side on schoolboy forms in 1971, at the age of 15.
 He turned professional on his 17th birthday in 1973, and made his debut on 6 October 1973 against Birmingham City as a substitute for Jeff Blockley, and put in an assured performance.
 However his next match, in a North London derby against Tottenham Hotspur, Brady had a poor match, and Arsenal manager Bertie Mee decided from then on to use the young Irishman sparingly for the time being.
 Brady ended the 1973–74 season with 13 appearances (four of them as substitute) to his name.
 While at Arsenal, and particularly early in his career, Brady was nicknamed "Chippy", not for his ability to chip the ball but for his fondness for fish and chips.

 In 1974–75 Brady was a first-team regular at Arsenal, and shone as a rare light in a side that hovered close to relegation for a couple of seasons in the mid-1970s.
 With the appointment of Terry Neill as manager and the return of Don Howe as coach, Brady found his best form.
 His passing provided the ammunition for Arsenal's front men such as Malcolm Macdonald and Frank Stapleton, and Arsenal reached three FA Cup finals in a row between 1978 and 1980.
 Arsenal won only the middle of the three, against Manchester United in the 1979 final, with Brady starting the move that ended in Alan Sunderland's famous last-minute winner.

 Brady was at the peak of his Arsenal form by now, as shown by one of his best goals for Arsenal; having dispossessed Peter Taylor he flighted a looped curled shot from the edge of the penalty area into the top corner, in a 5–0 win against Tottenham Hotspur on 23 December 1978.
 During this time he was voted the club's player of the year three times, and chosen as the PFA Players' Player of the Year in 1979.
-Being from Ireland, he was the first foreign player to win the award.
+He was the first foreign player to win the award.

-He was the most talented player in what was then a promising young Arsenal side, which was looking to consistently challenge for honours such as the Division One title.
+The Arsenal side at the time was young and promising, and looked to consistently challenge for honours such as the Division One title.
 Despite this, by the 1979–80 season rumour was rife that Brady would be leaving the club in search of a fresh challenge.